Dermal Facial Fillers

 Looking at the cheeks, Juvederm Voluma was also placed into the lateral and central cheeks, lifting the cheek and improving the nasolabial fold.
 It also restores the convexity of the cheek, making it look more youthful.
 A side benefit is a slight raising of the lateral canthus of the eye.
 Filler in cheeks also helps with some of the tear troughs although Juvederm Volbella also had to be placed into the tear troughs to smooth out some of the tired look in this area.

 Taking all of this together and looking at the outer contour of the face, fillers have improved the overall shape of the face with smoothing of the temples and slight tapering of the chin.
 Fillers also improved the convexity and smoothness of various areas, including the chin, cheeks, and nasolabial folds, all in one procedure.
 More improvement could be achieved in a second session.

 Dr. Nakatsui, thanks for recommending Juvederm Volbella® for my dark circles and Voluma® to ‘lift up my cheeks’- I love the effect.
 The shadows under my eyes which were beginning to track down to my chin are not so obvious.
 The result is so natural; I don’t think anyone has really noticed.
 But I know that I don’t look so tired anymore.H.M.

 **The testimonials presented on any of our Company’s websites are applicable to the individuals depicted only and may not be representative of the experience of others.

-Our dermatologist, Dr. Nakatsui, personally performs all filler injections at our skin care clinic in Edmonton.
+Our dermatologist, Dr. Nakatsui, has been performing filler injections at our skin care clinic in Edmonton for over 20 years.

 Quick Facts about fillers